 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
+Both the X Typ 113 and the D5500 have been discontinued, but can regularly be found used on ebay.
+The D5500 was replaced by the Nikon D5600, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.